security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

 The first command should show the process id related to your trojan pdf, and the second verifies that you are tied to that process.
 This establishes that you were successful in this exploit.

+<div class='alert alert-info'><code>pgrep AdobeUpdate</code> searches through the output of <code>ps</code>, looking for
+any line that text-matches the argument <code>AdobeUpdate</code>, and returns the process id.
+If you were to visually inspect the output of <code>ps</code>, you would notice that the full process filename includes a <code>.exe</code> extension.
+But the example above does not include <code>.exe</code> in the search term.
+This is because it is possible that you downloaded the payload file multiple times, which would lead Windows to renaming the subsequent downloads incrementally, e.g., <code>AdobeUpdate (3).exe</code> for the fourth download.
+Searching for just <code>AdobeUpdate</code> will locate the process regardless of how many times the file was downloaded, assuming that the filename was spelled correctly.</div>

 The `shell` command drops you into a windows shell where you can more easily establish your identity.